Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 Before we dive into the causes, it helps to understand what makes snake plants tick.

-This means they store water in their thick, sword-like leaves—much like a succulent.
+Snake plants (Dracaena trifasciata, formerly Sansevieria) are native to the rocky, dry regions of tropical West Africa, where they’ve evolved to survive infrequent rainfall.
+This means they store water in their thick, sword-like leaves — much like a succulent.
 And just like succulents, they absolutely hate sitting in wet soil.

-Various snake plant varieties showing healthy green leaves - snake plant care guide
+Various snake plant varieties showing healthy green leaves

 Here’s the irony: snake plants are often killed by too much care, not too little.
 We see a beautiful plant and want to nurture it.
 We water it on a schedule.
 We make sure it never dries out.
+And that’s exactly what kills them.

 9 Reasons Your Snake Plant Leaves Are Turning Yellow